Overview: Psych Nurse Jobs

 As a psychiatric nurse, you’re likely plenty familiar with the prevalence of mental health issues in this country:

-- More than 1 in 5 adults have some type of mental illness.
+- An estimated 1 in 5 adults have some type of mental illness.

-- Around 1 in 25 adults has a serious mental illness.
+- An estimated 6% of adults have had a serious mental illness.

-If you’re looking for psych nurse jobs, there are opportunities for advanced practice registered nurses (APRNs), registered nurses (RNs), licensed practical/vocational nurses (LPNs/LVNs), and certified nursing assistants (CNAs).
-Start searching IntelyCare today for full-time, part-time, contract, temporary, or per diem openings.
+If you’re looking for psych nurse jobs, there are opportunities for advanced practice registered nurses (APRNs), registered nurses (RNs), licensed practical/vocational nurses (LPNs/LVNs), certified nursing assistants (CNAs), and certified medical assistants (CMAs).
+Start searching IntelyCare today for full-time, part-time,contract,temporary, or per diem openings.

 Psych Nurse Education and Skills

-The path to become a psychiatric nurse starts with completing either an associate degree in nursing (ADN) or a bachelor’s of science in nursing (BSN) from an approved program.
+The path to become a psychiatric nurse starts with completing either an Associate Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN) from an approved program.
 An ADN takes around two years to complete, and a BSN takes around four years.
 You’ll then need to pass the NCLEX-RN exam and apply for your RN license.
 If you want to become a psychiatric nurse practitioner, you’ll have to complete further educational and licensing requirements.
 However, you can begin work sooner as a CNA or LPN/LVN.

-After you have two years of experience under your belt, consider earning Psychiatric Mental Health (PMH) certification to demonstrate your competency in this specialty area.
+After you have two years of RN experience under your belt, consider earning Psychiatric Mental Health (PMH) certification to demonstrate your competency in this specialty area.
+Nurse practitioners have the option to obtain PMHNP-BC certification.

 Resume and Cover Letter for Psych Nursing Jobs